slawo/gollamas/README.md

 [![CI status](https://flat.badgen.net/github/checks/slawo/gollamas)](https://github.com/slawo/gollamas/actions)
 [![docker hub](https://flat.badgen.net/docker/pulls/slawoc/gollamas)](https://hub.docker.com/r/slawoc/gollamas)

-This is a lowest effort implementation of a reverse proxy for ollama, it accepts mainly chat and generation requests, depending on the model requested it will transfer the payload to a server which has been specifically assigned to run the given model.
+This is a reverse proxy for ollama, it accepts mainly chat and generation requests, it reads requests and  transfers the payload to a server which has been specifically assigned to run the model reffered to in the request.
 Reffer to [API](#api) for a list of endpoints currently supported.

 ## run binary
 ````